Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to a task that is pointless or unlikely to succeed.
-The phrase uses "fool" and "errand" figuratively to emphasize futility.
+The idiom uses "fool" and "errand" figuratively to emphasize futility.

 Origin: